jevinskie/iphone-elite/ZiPhone/README.txt

 Zibri.

 Legal notice:
-ZiPhone does NOT change the iphone internal IMEI.
+ZiPhone does NOT change the iPhone internal IMEI.
 It changes the baseband to THINK the imei is another one.
 No changes are made inside the SECZONE.